Real or fake: Which Christmas tree to buy?

 Methane has 25 times the potency of carbon dioxide, according to the US Environmental Protection Agency.

-"The best thing to do," advises Neuberg, "is to talk yo your local waste authority and find out if they have facility to take the tree away and turn it into wood chippings or something else that can be used as compost."
+"The best thing to do," advises Neuberg, "is to talk to your local waste authority and find out if they have facility to take the tree away and turn it into wood chippings or something else that can be used as compost."

-The picture for plastic trees isn't so rosy -- the Carbon Trust estimate a carbon footprint of around 40 kg CO2e for a two-meter tree -- but the beauty is that it can be reused.
+The picture for plastic trees isn't so rosy.
+The Carbon Trust estimates a carbon footprint of around 40 kg CO2e for a two-meter tree, but its beauty is that it can be reused.

-"It's a good idea to get a good quality one that you can use for many years -- someone I know has had their plastic tree for 20 years," Neuberg says.
+"It's a good idea to get a good quality one that you can use for many years.
+Someone I know has had their plastic tree for 20 years," Neuberg says.

 This tendency toward reuse of plastic trees is backed up by research published by the American Christmas Tree Association (ACTA) who estimate that 85% of US households with an artificial tree will reuse it and that on average artificial trees are reused for 11 years.